What you need to know about Lady Gaga’s new film, “House of Gucci”

 By: Elizabeth Choi

-While the Internet is fawning over the photos of Gaga and Driver looking all cute and coupley in Gucci looks, ironically the story they are telling is far more grim.
+Universal Pictures drops the trailer of Lady Gaga‘s latest film House of Gucci co-starring Adam Driver.
+While the Internet is fawning over Gaga and Driver looking all cute and coupley in Gucci, the story they are telling is far grimmer.

 The film chronicles the true story of Patrizia Reggiani and Maurizio Gucci, grandson of Guccio Gucci and heir to the Gucci fashion house, played by Gaga and Driver respectively, and their tumultuous relationship and family history, which culminated in the murder of Gucci, an act later revealed to be orchestrated by Reggiani.

 Based on the 2001 book, The House of Gucci: A Sensational Story of Murder, Madness, Glamour and Greed by Sara Gay Forden, the Ridley Scott-directed film examines what led Reggiani, a notable socialite with expensive taste, to plot her husband’s murder.

 When Gucci wed Reggiani in 1973, the couple went on to be happily married for 12 years.
 Where Reggiani was known for leading a life of lavishness, Gucci was well known for his extravagant and sometimes reckless spending, raising their two daughters with all the lavishness Reggiani was known for loving.